ISRAEL-KEKELI/GitHubCloneProject/README.md

-This is the description of my repo
+# GitHubCloneProject
+This project is to practice Git and GitHub features Modification in feature-greeting branch.